-- Analyze a judicial opinion to isolate the legal rules. - Identify various types of situations in which a promise may be broken, but the legal system will not grant money damages or a specific performance remedy to the injured party. - Identify the necessary elements of an enforceable contract and make effective arguments whether those necessary elements are present in a particular factual situation. - Assess whether the terms of an advertisement will be binding on a seller if a customer wishes to enforce the terms of the advertisement. - Distinguish between a promise to make a gift in the future (which is not legally binding) and an offer to enter into a legally binding contract. - Identify other legal approaches for recovering money damages for the breaking of a promise even when a contract does not exist. - Determine whether an agreement must be in writing to be legally enforceable. - Analyze whether prior oral or written agreements will be enforceable if the parties subsequently enter into a written agreement that does not contain some of the prior understandings.
+- Analyze a judicial opinion to isolate the legal rules. - Identify various types of situations in which a promise may be broken, but the legal system will not grant money damages or a specific performance remedy to the injured party. - Identify the necessary elements of an enforceable contract and make effective arguments whether those necessary elements are present in a particular factual situation.

+- Assess whether the terms of an advertisement will be binding on a seller if a customer wishes to enforce the terms of the advertisement. - Distinguish between a promise to make a gift in the future (which is not legally binding) and an offer to enter into a legally binding contract. - Identify other legal approaches for recovering money damages for the breaking of a promise even when a contract does not exist. - Determine whether an agreement must be in writing to be legally enforceable. - Analyze whether prior oral or written agreements will be enforceable if the parties subsequently enter into a written agreement that does not contain some of the prior understandings. - Analyze whether various contract law doctrines and systems provide buyers and others with appropriate access to justice when they are aggrieved; such doctrines and systems will include whether consumers can rely on an ad to be an offer that may create a binding contract; whether a party must believe they are making a contract in order to be legally bound to the deal; and whether prior oral or written understandings may be nullified by a subsequent signed writing.

-Contracts I - Fall 2022 Projected Reading Schedule
+Contracts I - Fall 2023 Projected Reading Schedule